TheBackndx/flowtrack/README.md

 # FlowTrack

-A basic expense tracking application.
+An expense tracking application to manage personal finances.

 ---